How to Fix Cycling thermostat failure on Whirlpool WED8000DW (Electric)

 Common Symptoms & Causes

-The following symptoms suggest your Whirlpool WED8000DW’s cycling thermostat has failed and is disrupting normal drying operation.
+Here are some symptoms indicating that your Whirlpool WED8000DW’s cycling thermostat has likely failed, disrupting normal drying operations:

-- Clothes come out damp after a full timed dry cycle
+• Clothes come out damp after a complete timed dry cycle.

-These issues are typically caused by a cycling thermostat that has worn out or burned open due to repeated heat stress, preventing it from accurately regulating the heating element’s on and off cycles.
+These issues are often caused by a cycling thermostat that has worn out or burned open due to repeated heat stress, which prevents it from accurately regulating the heating element’s on and off cycles.

 Safety First